CSX in Ohio

-- Operates over and maintains more than 4,000 miles of track*
+- Operates and maintains more than 4,000 miles of track*

-- Maintains more than 3,200 public and private grade crossings in Ohio
+- Maintains more than 2,000 public and private grade crossings

-- Throughout 2011, CSX reported more than $247 million in compensation for employees** in Ohio.
+- Throughout 2014, CSX reported more than $278.4 million in compensation for employees**

-- In 2011, CSX invested more than $250 million in its Ohio network.
-In addition, the company invested more than $948 million in freight cars and other rolling assets to serve customers through its rail system
+- In 2014, CSX invested more than $173.9 million in its Ohio network.
+In addition, the company invested nearly $539 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Ohio include liquefied petroleum gas, plastic intermediates, nitrogen fertilizer, petroleum products, coal, aggregates and iron and steel sheet
+Products shipped within Ohio include containerized consumer goods, coal, light trucks, iron ore and passenger vehicles.

 - Major rail yards in Willard, Northwest Ohio (Walbridge, Stanley), Cincinnati (Queensgate), Cleveland (Collinwood), and Columbus (Parsons)

-- Intermodal terminals in Cincinnati, Cleveland, Columbus and Marion
+- Intermodal terminals in Cincinnati, Cleveland, Columbus, Marion*** and North Baltimore

-- Significant expansion of Intermodal terminal in Columbus was completed in 2011
+- Significant expansion of intermodal terminal in Columbus was completed in 2013

 - TRANSFLO terminals in Cincinnati, Cleveland (two), Columbus and Toledo